-How we judge and emotionally evaluate others is influenced by what we know and what we hear about them.
-Here we show that person judgments are dominated by the social-emotional contents of person-related information, even when the information is clearly marked and understood as untrustworthy.
-Specifically, untrustworthy gossip strongly influenced spontaneous likeability ratings and person judgments as well as brain responses in the LPP indexing emotional person evaluation.
+How people judge and emotionally evaluate others is influenced by what they know and what they hear about them.
+Here we show that person judgments are dominated by the socialemotional contents of person-related information, even when the information is clearly marked and understood as untrustworthy.
+Specifically, untrustworthy gossip strongly influenced spontaneous likability ratings and person judgments as well as brain responses in the LPP indexing emotional person evaluation.
 Crucially, the gossip-like verbal information that was presented here clearly conveyed untrustworthiness and vagueness.
-Verbal qualifiers and constructions including e.g. "allegedly", "supposedly", "people assume", etc. put the contents of messages into perspective and weaken their meaning by indicating questionable reliability.
-In line with this, linguistic evidence shows that such expressions indeed change the meaning of verbal messages (e.g., Haertl, 2017; Schumacher et al., 2016).
+Verbal qualifiers and constructions including e.g. "allegedly", "supposedly", "people assume", and so forth put the contents of messages into perspective and weaken their meaning by indicating questionable reliability.
+In line with this, linguistic evidence shows that such expressions indeed change the meaning of verbal messages (e.g., Haertl, 2017; Schumacher, Brandt, & Weiland-Breckle, 2016).
 Furthermore, these expressions are commonly used in spoken and written form to indicate that information may not be truthful - and in professional journalistic contexts precisely such expressions are used to prevent prejudice and legal consequences of wrongly accusing and therefore defaming possibly innocent persons.